AJ-Alan/ECE-2112/README.md

 0.2.2: Continued the documentation (Summary of Statistics: Overview of Dataset - Basic Descriptive Statistics) with adding more to the Formal Notebook <br>
 11/5/2024 <br>
 0.2.3: Continued the documentation (Summary of Statistics: Basic Descriptive Statistics - Temporal Trends) with adding more to the Formal Notebook <br>
+11/6/2024 <br>
+0.2.4: Began to focus on the coding but will continue the documentation (Summary of Statistics: Temporal Trends - Advanced Analysis)

 <br>